 5.3.1.
-Subject Coding Framework
+Subject Level Coding Framework

-The subject listing includes the variables of all files (except the Master file and Longitudinal weights file) together in one listing by subject.
+The Subject Level Coding Framework includes the variables of all files (except the Master file and Longitudinal Weights file) by subject.
 There is an index at the beginning and the broad subject name is at the top of each page to help you navigate through the very long document (See Figure 5.3 below).
 This is probably the most useful tool of all the documentation options.
-It provides information on the codes for each variable, the population, which waves the variable has been asked and which variables they are constructed or contribute to.
+It provides information on the codes for each variable, the population, which waves the variable has been asked and which variables they are constructed from or contribute to.